 - provides an international exchange of information and research and expertise on innovative (re)use of fortified heritage

-- recognizes the tangible and intangible values and social and economic significance of fortified heritage
+- recognizes the tangible and intangible values and environmental, social and economic significance of fortified heritage

 - supports members in the development of fortification heritage